-The illustrative simulation studies within Sections~\ref{sec_empirical} and \ref{sec_empirical_noiid} show that the theoretical results derived in Sections \ref{sec_abc_posterior}, \ref{sec_mmd} and \ref{sec_non_iid} find empirical evidence in practice, including also in scenarios based on model misspecification, data contamination and non--i.i.d. data generating processes.
-These findings suggest that discrepancies with guarantees of uniformly--vanishing Rademacher complexity provide a robust and sensible choice when the assumed statistical model and/or the underlying data generating process do not necessarily meet specific regularity conditions, or it is not possible to verify these conditions.
-This is a common situation in applications, provided that the data generating process is often unknown in practice.
+The illustrative simulation studies in Section~\ref{sec_empirical} show that the theoretical results derived in Sections~\ref{sec_abc_posterior}--\ref{sec_mmd_tot} find empirical evidence in practice, including also in scenarios characterized by model misspecification and data contamination (theoretical and empirical results under non-i.i.d. data generating processes can be found in Appendix C of the Supplementary Material).
+These findings suggest that discrepancies with guarantees of uniformly-vanishing Rademacher complexity provide a robust and sensible choice when the assumed statistical model and/or the underlying data generating process do not necessarily meet specific regularity conditions, or it is not possible to verify these conditions.
+This is a common situation in applications, since the data generating process is unknown in practice.

-As discussed in Section~\ref{sec_discussion}, the unexplored bridge between discrepancy--based \textsc{abc} and~the Rademacher complexity introduced in this article can also be leveraged to derive even more general theory by exploiting the active literature on the Rademacher complexity.
-For example, combining our novel perspective with the recently--derived unified treatment of \textsc{ips} and $f$--divergences \citep{agrawal2021optimal,birrell2022f} might set the premises to derive similarly--tractable, interpretable and~general results for other discrepancies employed within \textsc{abc}, such as the Kullback--Leibler divergence \citep{jiang2018approximate} and Hellinger distance~\citep{frazier2020robust}.
-More generally, our contribution can have direct implications even~beyond \textsc{abc}, in particular on generalized Bayesian inference via pseudo--posteriors based on discrepancies~\citep[e.g.,][]{bissiri2016general,cherief2020mmd,matsubara2021robust}.
-The proofs of the theoretical results can be found in the Supplementary Material.
+As discussed in Section~\ref{sec_discussion}, the unexplored bridge between discrepancy-based \textsc{abc} and the Rademacher complexity introduced in this article can also be leveraged to derive even more general theory by exploiting the active literature on the Rademacher complexity.
+For example, combining our perspective with the recent unified treatment of \textsc{ips} and $f$-divergences \citep{agrawal2021optimal,birrell2022f} might set the premises to derive similarly-interpretable and general results for other discrepancies employed within \textsc{abc}, such as the Kullback--Leibler divergence \citep{jiang2018approximate} and Hellinger distance \citep{frazier2020robust}.
+More generally, our contribution can have implications even beyond \textsc{abc}, in particular on generalized Bayesian inference via pseudo-posteriors based on discrepancies \citep[][]{bissiri2016general,cherief2020mmd,matsubara2021robust,frazier2024}.
+Proofs and additional results can be found in the Supplementary Material.